jvpatey/jvpatey/README.md

 ## Current Goals
 - 📖 Continuing to enhance my skills in full-stack development through the Get Building Program.
-- 🚀 Developing the backend for OralCheckr to manage user responses, analytics, and habit tracking efficiently.
 - 🛠️ Building more projects to diversify my portfolio and gain hands-on experience with new technologies.
 - 🌱 Exploring new coding frameworks, libraries, and databases to expand my tech stack and improve project performance.